 From September 2012 to March 2013, Stefanie Schäfer was a research fellow at the John W. Kluge Center at the Library of Congress.
 Listen to her fellowship lecture “Jonathan Going South: The Yankee and the Making of American National Character” HERE.

 In December 2016, Stefanie Schäfer completed her second monograph/habilitation entitled Yankee Yarns.
-Storytelling and the Invention of the National Body in 19th-Century American Culture.
-It examines the transatlantic and literary nationalist development of the Yankee as an ambiguous national allegory in drama, mock epics, novels, and in visual, and popular culture.
+Storytelling and the Invention of the National Body in 19th-Century American Culture about the performance of white American masculinity in the Yankee figure in drama, mock epics, novels, and in visual, and popular culture.
 She recently completed her Habilitationskolloquium and, in the fall of 2017, will receive the venia legendi for North American Literature and Culture.